Toms Creek (Monocacy River tributary)

 Toms Creek is a 20.8 mi tributary of the Monocacy River in Pennsylvania and Maryland in the United States.
-Via the Monocacy River, it is part of the Potomac River watershed, flowing to Chesapeake Bay and the Atlantic Ocean.
+Via the Monocacy River, it is part of the Potomac River watershed, flowing to the Chesapeake Bay and the Atlantic Ocean.

 The creek rises on South Mountain in southwestern Adams County, Pennsylvania, and flows south, then southeast, through Iron Springs and Carroll Valley, Pennsylvania, and past Emmitsburg, Maryland.